wcy16/pool/README.md

 # Concurrent Pool

-This is an implementation of a concurrent pool.
-Different from sync.Pool, the pool has a fix size.
+This is an implementation of a fixed size concurrent pool.

 ## Usage

+The items in the pool must implement _io.Closer_ interface.

 ```go
     p, _ := pool.New(factory, 10, 5)   // create a pool